-Zika has raised global concerns due to how strongly it is correlated with the fetal deformity known as microphealy, affecting brain and skull development.
-This is a link that arose when, in Brazil, an extraordinarly high cadence of Zika and micrcophaly occurred in the second half of 2015.
-Zika may also be linked to Guillain-Barre syndrome, which affects a person’s immune system and causes nerve cell damage that leads to muscle weakness and paralysis, even – fortunately this is a pretty rare affliction.
+Zika has raised global concerns due to how strongly it is correlated with the fetal deformity known as microphealy, which affects brain and skull development.
+This is a link that arose when, in Brazil, an extraordinarily high level of Zika and microphealy occurred in the second half of 2015.
+Zika may also be linked to Guillain-Barre syndrome, which affects a person’s immune system and causes nerve cell damage that leads to muscle weakness and paralysis, even.
+Fortunately, this latter effect is a pretty rare.

 The Zika virus is mainly transmitted to people via mosquito bites.
 Intercourse with infected individuals is also another form of transmitting the virus.

 There have been zero reported incidents of Zika in Galapagos this year.
 The Galapagos terrain is simply so isolated that it rarely ever even sees mosquitoes.
-Connecting airports and the Galapagos National Park both do an outstanding job of keeping any invasive threats to Galapagos at bay, too.
+Connecting airports and the Galapagos National Park do an outstanding job of keeping at bay any invasive threats to Galapagos, too.
 You’ll find that airlines disinfect and spray airplane cabins with a non-toxic bug spray.
 They also screen luggage and individuals to prevent any unwanted “guests” from creeping onto the beautiful islands.
 Our guests’ safety is one of our main concerns during their tours.